semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/scripts/README.md

     --folds 10
 ```

-To create the single-class version of this dataset use the `--single_class` flag.
+To create the single-class version of this dataset, use the `--single_class` flag.

 ## Synopsis of JSONLINE Converters